-Your certification body must decide if they grant certification within 30 days of the audit or within 30 days of receiving evidence that leads to the closure or downgrading of a non-conformity.
+Your certification body must make a decision on whether to grant certification within 30 days of the audit or within 30 days of receiving evidence that leads to the closure or downgrading of a non-conformity.
 The certification body will send you a finalised version of the audit report within 10 days of this decision.

-Where necessary, you will be asked to sign off some sections of the audit report to confirm its accuracy.
-Your certification body will then upload information to your unique chain of custody code in the MSC scheme database covering scope, subcontractors, suppliers, audit date, the final audit report and your certificate.
+Where necessary, you will be asked to sign off some sections of the audit report to confirm accuracy.
+Your certification body will then upload information to your unique chain of custody code in the MSC Chain of Custody Scheme database covering scope, subcontractors, suppliers, audit date, the final audit report, and your certificate.